 The first one’s a no-brainer — you never know when your phone’s battery will flatline at the worst possible time.
 Packing along a little charger helps tide you over on long journeys.
 The second item — a suction-cup windshield holder for my phone — may be bulky, but it’s worth it.
 Now that I’ve used one, I can’t imagine how I got by without it.
-(Quite dangerously, probably.)
-My trips to Europe often include long road trips where I’m the driver, navigator, and sole passenger.
+(Quite dangerously, in all likelihood.)
+My travels in Europe often include long road trips where I’m the driver, navigator, and sole passenger.
 And I navigate almost entirely with Google Maps on my phone.
 With this combo, I can plug in my phone to charge, then affix it to the windshield — letting me navigate my way safely anywhere in Europe, all day long.
 (By the way, more and more European rental cars now have USB outlets, which let you not only charge your phone while you drive, but listen to your own music or podcasts on the car’s sound system.)

 UPDATE (August 2018): Since I first wrote this list, I discovered the perfect solution for safely using GPS while driving: The Kenu Portable Vent Mount.
 It grips your phone tightly, and you insert its prongs into the car’s vents.
 And, since it doesn’t rely on bulky suction cups, it’s impressively compact — about the size of a cigarette lighter.
 The vent mount takes up a fraction of the bag space of a suction-cup model, and works even better…easily my favorite travel gizmo find of the last few years.

-4. Headphone Splitter.
-My wife will be joining me for part of my upcoming trip.
+My wife often joins me on my trips.
 And she always packs along this handy little device, which lets us share iPad videos without bothering fellow passengers on a plane or train.
 This model has independent volume controls for each headset — handy if one person is using a premium headset, and the other an airline freebie.
 A splitter can also cut your museum audioguide rental costs in half.
 (Bonus tip: Even when I’m alone at a museum, I look for a headphone jack on the audioguide handset.
 This frees up my hands to take notes, snap photos, or stroke my chin appreciatively.)

 One “caveat emptor” note: Online — even at some of the big vendors — you can find suspiciously inexpensive versions of some of these items.
 But I’d stick with a mainstream brand.
-I’ve bought a few extremely cheap camera batteries that turned out to be exactly that, not to mention off-brand Euro adapters that broke the first time I used them.
+I’ve bought a few extremely cheap camera batteries that turned out to be exactly that (they died after just a few uses), and some off-brand Euro adapters that broke the first time I used them.
 When surveying your options, read the reviews carefully.